 Driving yourself around Moldova means you can go wherever your rental vehicle will take you.
 But before grabbing those car keys, there are some things to consider.

 First, Moldova's roads aren't the best.
 They are mostly two-lane and often don't have cautionary signs or lights.
 Some roadways aren't maintained, which can lead to troublesome driving conditions.
-In addition to other cars and pedestrians, you may see cyclists, horse carriages and animals in the road -- the latter is more likely on rural roadways.
+In addition to other cars and pedestrians, you may see cyclists, horse carriages and animals in the road – the latter is more likely on rural roadways.

 Similar to trams, trolley buses are powered by overhead electric lines.
-Except the ones in Moldova aren't this flash.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.